10 Answers To "What Makes You Unique?" (5+ Expert Tips)

 "A unique thing about me is that I have a background in finance that doesn’t involve a megacompany-- this allowed me to learn a lot about what’s new and up-and-coming in the industry.
 Working at a financial firm startup gave me an opportunity to understand the ins-and-outs of the financial and investment industries, and to take on tasks I might not have at a larger enterprise or company.
 I think this experience gives me a slight edge over other applicants that are interviewing for this position."

-2 Example Answers to “What Makes You Unique?” for Marketing Department Interviews
+2 Example Answers for Marketing Department Interviews

 “Something unique about me, you ask?
 Well, I really enjoy pulling together all of the resources and people needed to finish different on-site upgrade projects.
 At my previous position, I was in charge of project management at twenty different client properties.
 I finished about a hundred per year, and on average four days ahead of scheduled deadlines.
 I consistently came in 20% under the allotted budget for any given project.
 I developed relationships with dozens of local suppliers.
 Through those relationships and rapport, I worked through deals that drove down project costs by a significant amount, around 30%.
 It all came down to one thing: I love working with people to do what it takes to complete a schedule of ongoing projects, and I will stay dedicated to a project until the end.”